Home

 Found on Instructables, we have just made one of these TV-B-Gone devices a mere US$19.95 kit.

-Great fun in Comet, Currys, and department stores, be careful in pubs though if there are any morons watching football!
+Great fun when such places as Comet and Currys, also in department stores, be careful in pubs though if there are any morons watching football!
 Plunges John Lewis and Selfridges into silence!

 (A side effect of this device is that it will turn on any set that is already off though.)